Investments and tax

 Unit Trust and Open-Ended Investment Companies (OEICs)

-Where your chosen fund paysthe taxation situation from 6 April 2016 is as follows:
+Where your chosen fund paysthe taxation situation is as follows:

 New rules for the taxation of dividend income will abolish the dividend tax credit and a new annual dividend tax allowance of £5,000 will be introduced.
-The dividend allowance will mean that you won’t have to pay tax on the first £5,000 of your dividend income.
+The dividend allowance will mean that you won’t have to pay tax on the first £5,000 of your dividend income in a tax year.
 You’ll pay tax on dividends you receive over £5,000 at the following rates:

 7.5% on dividend income within the basic rate band